aboutcode-org/aboutcode/README.md

 Each AboutCode project has its own repository:

 - **[ScanCode Toolkit](https://github.com/nexB/scancode-toolkit)**: This is a set of code scanning tools to detect the origin and license of code and dependencies.
 ScanCode now uses a plug-in architecture to run a series of scan-related tools in one process flow.
-This is the most popular projects and is used by 100's of software teams. https://github.com/nexB/scancode-toolkit .
+This is the most popular project and is used by 100's of software teams. https://github.com/nexB/scancode-toolkit .
 The lead maintainer is @pombredanne

 - **[Scancode Workbench](https://github.com/nexB/scancode-workbench)**
 (formerly AboutCode Manager) This is a desktop application (based on Electron) to review the results of a scan and document your conclusions about the origin and license of software components and packages. https://github.com/nexB/aboutcode-manager .
 The lead maintainer is @majurg